 I already have my CCW permit and need to re qualify to renew my permit.
 How do I do this?

-First, the State of CA requires that when renewing your permit, you must take a minimum of 4 hours of training in CA state laws, legal liability and then re-qualify with your permitted handgun(s).
-You must take either the 8-hour Basic Defensive Handgun & CCW Level I course; or the 4-hour abbreviated version of this course to renew your CCW permit even if you previously took a Sheriff’s Department course, or one from another training provider.
+The State of CA requires that when renewing your permit, you must take a minimum of 8 hours of training in CA state laws, legal liability and then re-qualify with your permitted handgun(s).

 I just want to add another gun to my CCW permit.
 What does this cost?